xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Introduction

 Early attempts to narrow this gap focused on fully \emph{deterministic} or \emph{heuristic} automation.
 Notable examples include DeepExploit \cite{deepexploit2018}, and Metasploit-based scripting frameworks \cite{Metasploit} that chain banner grabbing, version mapping, and exploit invocation.
 Despite their efficiency, these systems rely on rigid expert rules and struggle with unseen configurations or incomplete information.

-A second, more adaptive line of work leverages \emph{Reinforcement learning (RL)}.
-Systems like IAPTS \cite{samad2024advancements} and HA-DRL \cite{tran2021deep} model penetration testing as a sequential decision-making problem in partially observable environments, enabling agents to autonomously explore and learn effective attack strategies through interaction and reward-based learning.
-RL agents can, in principle, discover novel attack paths, yet in practice they face two key obstacles: (i) their action space must be heavily simplified (e.g., ``scan port'', ``exploit CVE-xxx''), and (ii) training requires a large number of environment interactions that are expensive to obtain and seldom transfer between real networks.
+A second, more adaptive line of work leverages \emph{RL}.
+Systems like IAPTS \cite{samad2024advancements} and HA-DRL \cite{tran2021deep} model pentest as a sequential decision-making problem in partially observable environments, enabling agents to autonomously explore and learn effective attack strategies through interaction and reward-based learning.
+RL agents can, in principle, discover novel attack paths, yet in practice they face two key obstacles: (i) their action space must be heavily simplified such as ``scan port'', ``exploit CVE-xxx'', and (ii) training requires a large number of environment interactions that are expensive to obtain and seldom transfer between real networks.
 Consequently, even state-of-the-art RL-based pentesters achieve modest coverage and require significant engineering to integrate new tools or protocols.

-These limitations illustrate that purely Deep Learning (DL) or RL-based automation is insufficient for the inherently multi-phase and dynamic nature of penetration testing.
+These limitations illustrate that purely DL or RL-based automation is insufficient for the inherently multi-phase and dynamic nature of pentest.
 To overcome this, recent works have turned toward AI agent-based paradigms, in which multiple specialized agents collaborate to emulate the workflow of human red teams.
 In such systems, each agent assumes a distinct role: a \emph{Reconnaissance Agent} focuses on host and service discovery, a \emph{Vulnerability Analysis Agent} correlates findings with CVE and CWE knowledge bases, and an \emph{Exploitation Agent} generates and tests candidate payloads.
 This agent-oriented decomposition enables modularity, context retention across phases, and the possibility of scaling to complex attack paths that traditional ML/DL/RL pipelines cannot handle.